clicknium/clicknium-docs/doc/automation/locator.md

 ![sample1](../img/locator_sample1_3.png)

-attribute classname is dynamic, so how to stable identify the 'Toggle device emulation' button? you can leverage wildword locator
+The attribute of classname is dynamic.
+To stabilize identification of button 'Toggle device emulation', you can leverage wildword locator.
 ![sample1](../img/locator_sample1_4.png)

-then in both mode, the button can be located succesfully.
+In both modes, the button can be located successfully.
-And you can through get_property to know the current mode
+And you can know the current mode through get_property.
 ```
 from clicknium import clicknium as cc, ui, locator